rshah240/face-generation/README.md

 Trained model is also inculded in this repository

-Please check the results directory in this repository
+Please check the results for the output images for this model

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.